successible/cleanslate/README.md

 ## How do I handle authentication in Clean Slate?

-### Default: Authentication via authId
+### Default: Authentication via apiToken

 Clean Slate was built around delegating authentication to Firebase.
 Firebase is a very secure authentication service maintained by Google.
 It is our default recommendation for any instance of Clean Slate with more than a few users.
 Consult the `Using Firebase` section (below) for how to set up Firebase with Clean Slate.

 However, Firebase is too complex for the most common hosting scenario.
 That is a privacy-focused user who wants to host Clean Slate for their personal use.
-Hence, our default authentication system, `authId`, is much simpler.
+Hence, our default authentication system, `apiToken`, is much simpler.
 There is no username or password and no need for your server to send email.
-Instead, we use very long tokens (uuid4) stored as plain text in the `authId` column in the database.
+Instead, we use very long tokens (uuid4) stored as plain text in the `apiToken` column in the database.
 Because each token is very long and generated randomly, they are very secure.
-And if you ever need to change the value of the `authId`, you can just use the Hasura Console.
-If you would rather not use the `authId` system, you will need to use Firebase instead.
+And if you ever need to change the value of the `apiToken`, you can just use the Hasura Console.
+If you would rather not use the `apiToken` system, you will need to use Firebase instead.

 ### Optional: Authentication via Firebase